 Frequently Asked Questions and Answers

 Beginning this fall, Bentley will be moving to a trimester schedule with fall, spring and summer sessions, along with two one-week intensive sessions where students can complete a single course in a week, in order to offer a flexible, personalized approach to the academic year.
 Students only need to attend two trimesters per years to continue to make timely progress toward graduation.
 We recognize that these are difficult and uncertain times for many.
-This will give students an additional on-campus experience next summer in the event that we have to make adjustments in the fall.
-The fall 2020 academic calendar will continue as previously announced, allowing undergraduate students and faculty to follow the schedule for which they have already registered.
-Upcoming graduate student registration will continue as planned.
+This will give students an additional on-campus experience next summer if they need flexibility in the fall.
+The fall 2020 academic calendar has been updated as part of the university's return to campus plan for the fall.
 The spring and summer trimesters will be reworked as 14-week sessions.

 We recognize that these are difficult and uncertain times for many.
 By extending this offer, we hope to increase the flexibility for students as we approach the fall 2020 session, help all students avoid delaying their education so they can move forward on the timeline they were anticipating, and ultimately reduce some of the financial burden on students and families in the year ahead.
-This will give students an additional on-campus experience next summer in the event that we have to make adjustments in the fall.
+This will give students an additional on-campus experience next summer if they need flexibility this fall.
 It will also reduce the overall cost of tuition and allow students to graduate early to join the workforce or get a jump start on their graduate degree.

 Yes, the summer session will offer a full complement of courses for students to take, allowing them to move forward in satisfying graduation requirements and participate in our academic community.